 The Met, MoMA, Museum of Natural History, Guggenheim, Smithsonian, Neue Gallerie, Whitney, New Museum – I recommend all these museums!
 Diverse global art spanning eras and styles.
 Each museum has its own unique character.

-The Strand bookstore – book shop with multiple floors, even has an old vintage book section, peaceful environment.
+The Strand bookstore – book shop with multiple floors, with an old vintage book section, in a peaceful environment.

 Shopping in Soho (Prince Street, Spring Street) – because NYC shopping is the best!
-SoHo has a great variety of high-end designer stores to drool over, and then also affordable shops to actually make purchases at.
+SoHo has a great variety of high-end designer stores to gawk at, and also affordable shops to actually make purchases at.

 Bryant Park – I go here a lot in summer when I have time to just read a book and relax.
 Good to see some green space in crazy midtown.
 They also have outdoor movies on the lawn some nights.
 Also it’s right next to the NY Public Library which is worth going into!